Moduli problems for operadic algebras: Maurer--Cartan equation

-Note that a very small (hence nilpotent) $\PP$-algebra $A$ has a canonical $\PP^\wedge$-algebra structure.
+Note that a strictly Artin (hence nilpotent) $\PP$-algebra $A$ has a canonical $\PP^\wedge$-algebra structure.
 Since such $A$ is perfect over $\base$, its linear dual $A^\vee$ has the canonical structure of a $\Bar(\CC^\vee)$-coalgebra.
 Unravelling the definitions, one then obtains a natural isomorphism of $\CC^\vee$-algebras